 Richard P. Cronin is a Distinguished Fellow at Stimson.
 He works on transboundary and nontraditional security issues in Southeast Asia and the South China Sea, from a political economy perspective.

-Richard T. Cupitt is a Nonresident Fellow.
+Richard T. Cupitt is Senior Associate and Director of the Partnerships in Proliferation Prevention program at Stimson.
 His areas of expertise include WMD nonproliferation, export controls, and foreign policy.
 Prior to joining Stimson, he served as the Special Coordinator for U.N.

 Shannon Dick is a Research Associate with Stimson's Managing Across Boundaries Initiative, where she works on issues pertaining to U.S. security assistance and the international arms trade.
 Dick is a graduate of UC Berkeley and holds a B.A.